 “Enneagram Coaching” and “Certification” has become a big business born out of what is largely an in invented industry to the Christian market.
 Christians are always looking to be taught, coached, and led – and this marketing opportunity to Christians was too easy to pass up.
 Prior to 2016, this industry hadn’t been the major force it is today.

-“In the grossly unbiblical The Enneagram: A Christian Perspective (Crossroad, 2004), Robert Rohr states, “The Enneagram[’s]…roots go back at least as far as the early monasticism of the Desert Fathers…presumably passed on through the Islamic wisdom tradition of Sufism…
+“In the grossly unbiblical The Enneagram: A Christian Perspective (Crossroad, 2004), Richard Rohr states, “The Enneagram[’s]…roots go back at least as far as the early monasticism of the Desert Fathers…presumably passed on through the Islamic wisdom tradition of Sufism…

 …The fact that Sacred Pathways (Zondervan, 2000) is an “evangelical” introduction to the practices of Catholic mystics and the Desert Fathers is nosurprise…The new “evangelical” market for mysticism is big business—but there are no “new” occult teachings: “That which hath been is now; and that which is to be hath already been…” (Ecc:3:15).